-Rahul Gandhi shows Jiu-Jitsu skills during meeting with Bajrang, other wrestlers
+Rahul Gandhi shows jiu-jitsu skills during meeting with Bajrang, other wrestlers

-New Delhi, Dec 28 (PTI) Congress leader Rahul Gandhi demonstrated his Jiu-Jitsu skills as he engaged in a martial arts bout with wrestler Bajrang Punia during his visit to the Virendra Akhara in Haryana's Jhajjar district amid the row over Wrestling Federation of India elections.
+New Delhi: Congress leader Rahul Gandhi had demonstrated his jiu-jitsu skills while engaging in a martial art bout with wrestler Bajrang Punia during his visit to the Virendra Akhara in Haryana's Jhajjar district amid the row over Wrestling Federation of India elections.

 Gandhi had a practice session with the wrestlers and displayed the Japanese martial art skills to them during the early morning visit on Wednesday.

+Gandhi is known to have an inclination towards combat sports and is also trained in aikido, a modern Japanese martial art form.

+According to Rahul's aikido coach Sensei Paritos Kar, the Congress MP appeared for a test in 2013 which he passed and was subsequently awarded the black belt.

-Gandhi also had breakfast with the wrestlers.
-He had milk, "Bajre Ki Roti" and "saag" and was also offered some locally-grown vegetables which he took along with him.
+Gandhi had breakfast with the wrestlers during his meeting with them.
+He had milk, 'bajre ki roti' and 'saag' and was also offered some locally-grown vegetables which he took along with him.

 "Today Rahul ji came to our akhada and we felt really good, he came to see how the wrestlers live and train and everyone was very happy," Bajrang said in the video.

-"He practices Jiu-Jitsu, he was telling us the moves and how it starts and I showed the basics of our game like 'dhobi pachaad' and 'dhak'."
-Gandhi's visit came a few days after Bajrang returned his Padma Shri on Friday in protest over Brij Bhushan Sharan Singh-loyalist Sanjay Singh's election as president in the WFI polls last week.
+"He (Gandhi) said he practices jiu-jitsu, he was telling us the moves and how it starts and I showed the basics of our game like 'dhobi pachaad' and 'dhak'."
+Dhobi pachaad is a famous move in which a wrestler lifts his opponent on the shoulders and then slams him to the mat, and in dhak, the wrestler holds his opponent in a headlock before throwing him to the ground.

+Gandhi's visit to the wrestling academy came days after Punia, who has been at the forefront of the protests against former WFI president Brij Bhushan Sharan Singh, returned his Padma Shri to Prime Minister Narendra Modi.

+Punia took the decision following the election of Brij Bhushan's close aide Sanjay Singh as the president of the WFI.
+The government suspended the new committee last Sunday.

 "If we don't raise the voice of our daughters and such people continue to curb them, then no daughter or sister will be able to raise their concerns in future in our country," Bajrang said.